jtv/libpqxx/include/pqxx/doc/datatypes.md

 functions.
 Values coming from or going to the database should be in fixed, non-localised formats.

-If your conversions need to deal with fields in types that libpqxx already supports, you can use the conversion functions for those: `pqxx::from_string`, `pqxx::to_string`, `pqxx::to_buf`.
-They in turn will call the `string_traits` specialisations for those types.
-Or, you can call their `string_traits` directly.
+If your type contains fields of types that libpqxx already supports, you can use the existing conversion functions for those: `pqxx::from_string`, `pqxx::to_string`, `pqxx::to_buf`, etc.  They in turn will call the `string_traits` specialisations for those types.
+For example, if you wanted to convert a date, you might use the `int` conversions for each of the year, month, and date numbers.

-### `into_buf`

-This is a stricter version of `to_buf`.
-All the same requirements apply, but in addition you must write your string _into the given buffer,_ starting _exactly_ at its beginning.

-That's why this function returns just an offset: the index of the byte _right behind the string._  If the caller wants to use the string, they can find it at the beginning of the buffer.
-Or if the caller wants to write another value into the rest of the buffer, they can continue writing at the location you returned.

-Apart from that, `into_buf()` is much like `to_buf()`.
-Read that section carefully before implemnting `into_buf()`.

 ### `size_buffer`

-Here you estimate how much buffer space you may need for converting a `T` to a string.
+Here you estimate how much buffer space you may need for converting a `T` to an SQL string.
 Be precise if you can, but pessimistic if you must.
 It's usually better to waste a few bytes of space than to spend a lot of time computing the exact buffer space you need.
 And failing the conversion because you under-budgeted the buffer is worst of all.